-A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 for the year ended 30 June 2019 has been received and can be found on page 4 of the directors' report.
+A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 for the year ended 30 June 2020 has been received and can be found on page 4.

 Signed in accordance with a resolution of the Board of Directors made pursuant to s.298(2) of the Corporations Act 2001 (Cth).